mia-platform/public-pipelines/docs/20-gitlab-installation.md

 ## Setting Pipeline Templates

 If you are a Premium subscriber you can use the newly created project as an instance or group template repository.
-All pipelines used for the public marketplace can also be used as templates for your projects that not use the console.
+All pipelines used for the public marketplace can also be used as templates for your projects that do not use the console.

 [git]: https://git-scm.com (Git is a free and open source distributed version control system )
 [jq]: https://jqlang.github.io/jq/ (jq is a lightweight and flexible command-line JSON processor)